 It says a lot about Alejandra and Brittany that you can enjoy good-natured banter with them.
 Alejandra, who takes care of the “front of the house” explained that they launched Wing It Up in 2019 and have been very enthusiastically embraced by chicken wing aficionados.
 She stressed that their food truck is all about feeding great food to great people.
 Brittany manages the fryers, coaxing delicious flavors and textures out of chicken wings so addictive you’ll become a regular.
 Not all the sauces are created in-house, but the sauces they procure are of very high quality and deliciousness.

-The “wings you will crave” menu isn’t solely about chicken wings.
-The menu also lists chicken tenders, a chicen sandwich, mozzarella stix, sweet potato fries, fried zucchini bites, fried pickles and fries available in a number of intriguing seasonings.
+28 May 2022: For three years, Alejandra and Brittany cultivated such a loyal following that they decided to strike out as a brick-and-mortar restaurant, launching their storefront on May 14, 2022.
+Situated on the corner of 4th and Gold, Wing It Up is just a block south of heavily trafficked Central Avenue.
+With ample seating, diners don’t have to take their wings home or search for a shady space in which to enjoy them.
+As with the food truck, the “wings you will crave” menu isn’t solely about chicken wings.
+The menu (subject to change) also lists chicken tenders, a chicen sandwich, mozzarella stix, sweet potato fries, fried zucchini bites, fried pickles and fries available in a number of intriguing seasonings.
 Wings are available in seven-, ten- and twenty-piece portion sizes, boneless or bone-in.
 If you can’t decide which of two wing flavors to enjoy, order a wing combo (ten of one flavor and ten of another, for example).
 Family (or Ralph) sized meals spearheaded by fifty wings are also available.

 You’ll enjoy studying the wing sauces menu where you’ll find such alluring sauce flavors as golden BBQ, sweet red chile, mango habanero, hot green chile and lemon pepper rub.
 There are ten wing sauces in all.
 There are also eight fry seasonings which transform fries from predictable to rarefied air.
 Fry seasonings include sour cream and onion, flame-grilled BBQ, cheesy Cheddar ketchup and salted maple.
 Get the picture.
 These aren’t your run-of-the-mill wings and fries.